$\infty$-Dold-Kan correspondence via representation theory: Enhancement of a quiver with relations

 \section{Enhancement of a quiver with relations}

-The main goal of this paper is to enhance \cref{dercat}.
-While we can easily get $\D(kA_n)$ as underlying category of the shifted derivator $\D^{A_n}$, the derivator whose underlying category is $\D(kA_n/I)$ is not straightforwardly defined.
+The main goal of the present work is to enhance \cref{dercat}, proving that this result occurs uniformly across stable derivators and it is then independent of coefficients.
+While we can easily get $\mathrm{D}(kA_n)$ as the underlying category of the shifted derivator $\D^{A_n}$, for $\D$ the derivator associated to the Grothendieck category $\Mod(k)$ (see Example \ref{egs:stable}), the derivator whose underlying category is $\mathrm{D}(kA_n/I)$ is not straightforwardly defined.
 For this reason we introduced strict full subderivators (\cref{strictfullsubder}).
-In particular, they allow to enhance in a direct and natural way the relations we have on the quiver. \begin{defn} Let $\D$ be a stable derivator and fix $n \in \N$, we consider the following subposet of $[n-2] \times [n-2]$:
+In particular, they allow to enhance in a direct and natural way the relations we have on the quiver so that, in this section, we are able to construct the derivator enhancement of $\mathrm{D}(kA_n/I)$. \begin{defn} Let $\D$ be a stable derivator and fix $n \in \N$, we consider the following subposet of $[n-2] \times [n-2]$:

 In particular, we have that every square commutes.
-We call this shape $\tilde{A}(n,2)$ and we denote by $\D^{A(n,2)}$ the strict full subderivator of $\D^{\tilde{A}(n,2)}$ spanned by all coherent diagrams of the shape $\tilde{A}(n,2)$ which vanish at $(i,i+1)$, for $i=0,\cdots,n-3$ (cf. \ref{vanish}). \end{defn}
+We call this shape $\tilde{A}(n,2)$ and we denote by $\D^{A(n,2)}$ the strict full subderivator of $\D^{\tilde{A}(n,2)}$ spanned by all coherent diagrams of the shape $\tilde{A}(n,2)$ which vanish at $(i,i+1)$, for $0\leq i \leq n-3$ (cf. \ref{vanish}). \end{defn}